movingbrands/bbc-voice-assistant-identity/README.md

 ### Content

 Content is contained in JSON files for each story.
-The structure is essentially a serialized React tree.
+The structure is essentially a serialized React tree with some customisation to make it fit well with Storybook.
 Each level usually has a `type` field in each level of the tree. the contents are then passed through the [`<ContentSerializer/>`](./.storybook/components/ContentSerializer.js) component which recursively matches the `type` to a specific component as defined in [`defaultSerializers.js`](./.storybook/components/defaultSerializers.js).

 It's straightforward to create new, custom React components to accommodate new types of content or design.
 The [blocks](./.storybook/components/blocks/) folder contains various examples of components. [`ColourPalette.js`](./.storybook/components/blocks/ColourPalette.js) shows an example of a component that is generated from brand colour values rather than specified in a JSON data file.